Thursday, August 15, 2019

 In 1938, the Paper Mill Playhouse opened in a defunct paper mill.
 Begun as a repertory theater, operettas and musicals were soon added to its’ repertoire.
 Over the years, the Playhouse gained a reputation for offering a selection of great plays and fabulous productions of Broadway musicals.
 Today, in addition to reviving iconic shows, the Paper Mill Playhouse presents brand-new musicals.

-Nearby Eats: There’s a café at the theater, Kirby Carriage House, but Millburn’s Main Street, just a few blocks away, is worth exploring--several ice cream parlors, coffee shops, and restaurants.
+Nearby Eats: There’s the Carriage House restaurant & café at the theater, but Millburn’s Main Street, just a few blocks away, is worth exploring--several ice cream parlors, coffee shops, and restaurants.
 (The Millburn Deli is famous for its’ Sloppy Joes.)

 Other Cultural Activities: In nearby Short Hills, NJ: Greenwood Gardens, a 28-acre public garden on the National Register of Historic Places; Cora Hartshorn Arboretum & Bird Sanctuary, 16-acres of woodlands with nature trails.